RedwanHaitami/odin-landing-page/README.md

 - **Footer:** this section includes:

-  - `p` element as a copyright information
+  - Paragraph as a copyright information
 <br>

 ## Skills and tools